Write scalar.

 Ready to port your kernels?

-Install the compiler, run the tour, then deploy your first kernel to the grid.
+Install the compiler, run through the interactive language tour, and deploy your first mathematically proven kernel to the grid.